East St. Louis massacre: Government's reaction

-In October the state tried 25 blacks and 10 whites on charges related to the massacre, including homicide and incitement to riot.
+In October the state tried 25 Black people and 10 whites on charges related to the massacre, including homicide and incitement to riot.
 Lena Cook survived an attack to testify against three white men, who had killed her husband, Ed Cook, and son, 14-year-old Lurizza Beard.
 While not charged with the deaths of Cook's family, John Dow, Charles Hanna, and Harry Robinson were tried for the murder of William Keyser, a white merchant who'd been killed by a bullet which passed through the body of Lurizza Beard.
-Dow and Hanna were both found guilty of murder and each sentenced to 15 years in prison.
+Dow and Hanna were both convicted of murder and each sentenced to 15 years in prison.
 Harry Robinson later pleaded guilty to conspiracy to riot and was sentenced to 5 years in prison.
-On October 12, 1917, two whites, Herbert Wood, 40, and Leo Keane, 17, were found guilty of murder in the death of Scott Clark, a black man.
+On October 12, 1917, two whites, Herbert Wood, 40, and Leo Keane, 17, were convicted of murder in the lynching of Scott Clark, a Black man.
 Wood and Keane had grabbed Clark, fastened a noose around his neck, and dragged him through the street.
 They were stopped and arrested by police, but Clark later died of his injuries.
 The prosecution demanded a death sentence for Wood and a long prison term for Keane.
-However, the jury instead fixed the sentences at 14 years, the same punishment recently imposed on ten black men who had been convicted of murdering a white police officer during the riots.
+However, the jury instead fixed the sentences at 14 years, the same punishment recently imposed on ten Black men who had been convicted of murdering a white police officer during the riots.

-Included among the defendants was Dr. LeRoy Bundy, a black dentist and prominent leader in the East St. Louis black community.
+Included among the defendants was Dr. LeRoy Bundy, a Black dentist and prominent leader in the East St. Louis Black community.
 He was formally charged with inciting a riot.
 The trial was held in the county court of St. Clair County, Illinois.
 Bundy, along with 34 other defendants, of whom 10 were white, was convicted and sentenced to prison in connection with the riot.
-Another source said that a total of nine whites and twelve blacks were convicted of serious crimes and sent to prison.
-Richard Brockway, a key ringleader of the riots, was found guilty of conspiring to riot and sentenced to five years in prison.
+Another source said that a total of nine whites and twelve Black people were convicted of serious crimes and sent to prison.
+Richard Brockway, a key ringleader of the riots, was convicted of conspiring to riot and sentenced to five years in prison.